 The Learning Garden offers hands-on opportunities to explore a wide range of sustainable gardening practices using several garden themes including-Vegetable Gardening, Waterwise Garden, Pollinator Habitat, A Bioswale, Spiral Herb Garden, Native Plants documented in the Lewis and Clark Expedition, Perennial Companion Plants, Espalier Fruit Trees, Edible Landscape, Berries, Grapes and other fruit.
 Garden-goers can also learn at our Composting Demonstration area and learn about creating Mason Bee habitat.
-The public is welcome.
+We welcome groups for guided tours of the WCMGA Learning Garden with suggested tour times on Thursdays between 10 AM- 1 PM.
+If you are interested in scheduling a tour lead by a Master Gardener, please contact Sandy Japely at firstname.lastname@example.org.
+The public is also welcome to visit the garden anytime.
 We are located near the Gate House.

 Let’s tour our way through the many gardens that are featured in the Learning Garden at Jenkins Estate.